busstoptaktik/geodesy/ruminations/009-rumination.md

 ### Operators

 Most operators take **parameters,** which may be *mandatory* or *optional*.
-For example, the `utm` operator takes a mandatory parameter, `zone`, indicating which utm-zone it should operate in, e.g.
+For example, the `utm` operator takes a mandatory parameter, `zone`, indicating which UTM zone it should operate in, e.g.

 ```geodesy
 utm zone=32
 ```

+Note that operators and parameters are conventionally given lower case names, so the operator implementing UTM projections, is called `utm`, rather than `UTM`.

-Since utm coordinates are ellipsoidal, the `utm`-operator also needs to be told *which* ellipsoid to refer to.
+Since UTM coordinates are ellipsoidal, the `utm`-operator also needs to be told *which* ellipsoid to refer to.
 But that parameter is optional, and defaults to GRS80.
 So this more elaborate version:

 ```geodesy
 utm zone=32 ellps=GRS80